hoppinger/react-typescript-fluent-starterkit/src/guidelines.md

         stateUpdaters.updateProductsState))
 ```

 `applyDoubleUpdater` will simply route the updater to the proper lifting/embedding function.
+Take a look at [the products widget](./site/root/products/productsWidget.ts) to see a widget with dual output (one for its own `ProductsState`, one for the external `ShoppingCartState`).

 ## Routing and pages
+each page carries its parameters
+each page carries its state

 type safety

+## Performance consideration
 `shouldComponentUpdate` and `lastUpdate`
+keys

+## General hygiene conventions
 naming conventions

 other DOM-manipulation libraries
-in general, other npm packages
+in general, no other npm packages

 formatting guidelines

-fix links